-Under section 194J, Professional services are services provided by a person in course of carrying on legal, medical, engineering or architectural profession or the profession of accountancy or interior decoration or technical consultancy or advertising or such profession as is notified by the Board for the purpose of section 44AA.
+Professional fees are paid in lieu of services provided by a person in course of carrying on legal, medical, engineering, or architectural profession or the profession of accountancy or interior decoration or technical consultancy or advertising, or such profession as is notified by the Board for the purpose of section 44AA.

-Fees for Technical Services means fees paid for rendering any managerial, technical or consultancy services.
+Fees for Technical Services mean fees paid for rendering any managerial, technical, or consultancy services.

 When to deduct TDS under section 194J?

 TDS shall be deducted at the time of: